How to clean up your Mac

 Disk permissions act like doorkeepers preventing third-party apps from meddling with your system.
 But disk permissions can get broken, which limits your Mac ability to find the right files.
-If you are on macOS Sierra, skip this part, as Sierra takes care of them automatically.

 If you’re on El Capitan or older OS X versions, you can repair disk permissions using the following command in the Terminal window:

 It will now check the validity of your disk permissions.
 If you get anything saying “permissions differ”, then you can fix it with this command: